 An Act to approve an Agreement between the State and Goddard of Australia Pty.
 Ltd. relating to the Construction of a dam on Arthur Creek and on the Dunham River in the State for the purposes referred to in the Agreement.

-[Assented to 13 November 1968.]

 Be it enacted —

 1. Short title